danchoi/ngrender/README.md

 Server-side AngularJS templating may useful in some situations, such as

-* You want a easy way to serve your JavaScript MVC website content [for web indexing crawlers](http://www.ng-newsletter.com/posts/serious-angular-seo.html).
+* You want an easy way to serve your JavaScript MVC website content [for web indexing crawlers](http://www.ng-newsletter.com/posts/serious-angular-seo.html).
 * You want to render a very large array of JSON objects in an AngularJS ng-repeat loop.
   This has terrible performance in the web browser and in some cases can't even happen.
 You